 Obviously, the biggest benefits of adopting a child involve getting to be parents.
 But there are more adoption benefits than that for adoptive parents.
 Many of our clients report the following advantages when choosing adoption:

-- A meaningful relationship with the potential birth mother
+A meaningful relationship with the potential birth parents

 Hopeful parents come to choose adoption for a variety of reasons.
 A significant number of couples work their whole lives to prepare to start a family, but are met with the painful struggles of infertility.
 Others may be LGBTQ couples who dream of starting a family through adoption or surrogacy.
 Still, there are other hopeful parents who could have children biologically but see adoption as a beautiful opportunity to love and care for a child.

-Whatever path has brought a hopeful parent to adoption, it may not have been easy.
+Whatever path has brought you to adoption, it may not have been easy.
 We want anyone considering adoption to know that there are real benefits of adopting a child, and you can experience those benefits.

 The joy of starting a family is difficult to describe.
 It’s a clarifying moment — something that makes anyone realize what really matters in life.
-One of the best things about helping thousands of hopeful parents complete an adoption is seeing the joy on a new adoptive parent’s face when they hold their baby for the first time.
+At American Adoptions, one of the best things about helping thousands of hopeful parents complete an adoption is seeing the joy on a new parent’s face when they hold their baby for the first time.

 But, of course, that is really only the beginning of the journey and one of the earliest benefits to adoption.